gpz1100/LTBox/README.md

 * Lenovo Tab Plus AI (AKA Yoga Pad Pro AI)
 * Lenovo Xiaoxin Pad Pro GT

-*...Other recent Lenovo tablets (those released in 2024 or later with Qualcomm chipsets) may also be vulnerable.*
+*...Other recent Lenovo devices (released in 2024 or later with Qualcomm chipsets) may also be vulnerable.*

 ## 2. Toolkit Purpose & Features